dalmaboros/dalmaboros.github.io/_posts/2019-01-11-what_is_remote_true_and_why_cant_i_use_it.markdown

 ## And Why Can't I Use It?

 The `remote: true` helper is a "Rails magic" shortcut for sending asynchronous web requests to the server.
-It eliminates the need to code out explicit asynchronous web requests, such as:
+It eliminates the need to code out explicit asynchronous web requests, such as the following jQuery `$.ajax` request:

 ```
 $(function(){